 Lightning protection systems prevent property damage, equipment damage, and bodily injury from electrical surges and lightning strikes.

 Load centers are used for the protection and distribution of power in a building or residence.
 They are also called circuit breaker boxes.

-Motor Control Center (MCC) Buckets, are individual motor control modules intended to be installed in a motor control center, they typically contain a circuit breaker, a motor starter/contactor and may contain a transformer.
-Some more specialized mcc buckets may contain additional components for more advanced motor control.
+Motor control center (MCC) buckets are motor control modules intended for a motor control center.
+They typically contain a circuit breaker and a motor starter/contactor, and may contain a transformer.

 Motor Control Centers (MCC) are a modular assembly which motor control units called buckets are installed, each bucket is intended to control a motor.
 It acts as a central switchgear panel for the control of multiple motors in an industrial facility.